RWS/studio-api-docs/apiconcepts/translationmemory/looping_through_translation_memories.md

 ```
 ***

-In the last step, update the TU collection using the TM iterator object.
-This will cause the iterator to move to the next set of TUs in the translation memory.
+Finally, update the TU collection by using the TM iterator object.
+This moves the iterator to the next batch of TUs in the translation memory.

 # [C#](#tab/tabid-9)
 ```cs